-Plus, he makes appearances at the testicular cancer support group meeting as well as behind The Narrator when he sees Marla leaving the meeting.
-The other time he appears is when he’s the waiter on the far right in the presentation video of the hotel The Narrator checks into.
+He makes another appearance at the testicular cancer support group meeting where he sees Marla leaving.
+The final time he appears is as a waiter in the video presentation at the hotel the narrator is staying at.

 Meat Loaf Wore A Fat Suit Filled With Bird Seed

 The musician required an oxygen tank after every take of the scene where he fights The Narrator.
-But, on top of that, he had to wear a fat suit that was filled with over 100 pounds worth of bird seed so it resembled sagging flesh.
+Perhaps that’s because the director made him wear a fat suit filled with 100 pounds worth of bird seed shaped to look like sagging flesh.

-Despite this, Bob fought Norton’s character with a shirt on, a violation of Fight Club’s sixth rule, “No shirts, no shoes.”
+If you remember, Bob violated the, “No shirts, no shoes” rule of Fight Club to hide the fake body.
 Meat Loaf was a good sport throughout the process, giving Norton a framed photo of the actor’s face pressed against his chest.

 Director David Fincher put in an Easter Egg for the movie.
 Read ahead to see what he did.

 When The Narrator Hits Durden In The Ear, Brad Pitt’s Reaction Was Real